hank-ai/darknet/README.md

 >
 > Instead of running the `Developer Command Prompt`, you can use a normal command prompt or ssh into the device and manually run `"\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"`.

-Run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV:
+Once you have the Developer Command Prompt running as described above, run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV:

 ```bat
 cd c:\